Sports Drinks and Energy Drinks

 - trouble concentrating

 - frequent peeing

-What Should Kids Drink?
+What Should I Drink?

-For most kids, drinking water before, during, and after playing sports will keep them hydrated.
+For most teens, drinking water before, during, and after playing sports will keep them hydrated.
 Some athletes who exercise for long periods or in very hot weather can benefit from a sports drink that has sugar and electrolytes.

 It's best to skip the energy drinks.
 Many of the ingredients have not been studied in kids and teens and could be harmful.
 To improve your game, choose hard work and practice — not an energy drink.